Steering Committee

 Sara E. Dahill-Brown, Ph.D.

-Director of RIPI
+Co-Director of RIPI

 Sara E. Dahill-Brown is an associate professor in the politics and international affairs department at Wake Forest University where her research and teaching center on public policy, economic and identity-based inequalities, and educational politics within the United States.
 She is an alumna of Utah’s public schools, a graduate of Trinity University in San Antonio, Texas, and a recovering middle school teacher.
 She has worked as a researcher and volunteer in the school systems of Wisconsin, where she earned her doctorate, and North Carolina, where she now lives.
 Her book, Education, Equity, and the States: How Variations in State Governance Make or Break Reform was published with Harvard Education Press in 2019, and her writing on educational politics and inequality has been featured in edited volumes, refereed journals, and professional magazines.